elsorino/DiscordAndU/README.md

 In order to add images, you must create a discord app on the [discord developers page](https://discord.gg/developers), Name the app what you want the status to show up as below your name(e.g the default one is named Wii U) then create.

-After doing this, go to Rich Presence then art assets and add the image you created/downloaded earlier.
+After doing this, go to Rich Presence art assets and add the image you created/downloaded earlier.
 Images should now show up if everything is named correctly.
 The image used for the nnid icon must be named nn.jpg/png

 ## Issues
 If there is a problem or difficulty with setup, feel free to add me on discord at elso#3228 for some help.

-My knowledge is limited, if the script itself has an issue, then I may be unable to fix it

-### Requesting a game to be added
-Open an issue with the gameID and official image and I will add it to the default rich presence assets.